-- 1. Take time to formulate an answer to the questions below - Write your answers down so you can review them before your interview - If you have an answer to these questions you will probably be able to answer almost any question the interviewer asks because these questions cover many general topics.
-Having prepared answers makes it easier for you to think quickly to address and remember the details of your life. - 2.
-Bring along a copy of your resume with you; you can give it to the interviewer but it is also helpful to review before your interview so the details of your accomplishments are fresh in your mind
+- 1. Take time to formulate an answer to the questions below - Write your answers down so you can review them before your interview - If you have an answer to these questions you will probably be able to answer almost any question the interviewer asks because these questions cover many general topics and having some prepared answers makes it easier for you to think quickly to address and remember the details of your life - 2.
+If you have a resume, take a copy with you; you can give it to the interviewer but it is also helpful to review before your interview so the details of your accomplishments are fresh in your mind